Case Study Overview

 It was important that the solution was delivered as quickly as possible.
 Part of this included the ability to provide obstruction free access via the water by using Red7Marine’s specialist jack-up barge.
 Ultimately, this greatly improved the speed by which the project could be delivered.
 In fact, the project was expected to take three weeks but thanks to our collaborative approach, it was completed in just one week.

-The Haven Seajack 4 was used alongside the excavator to carry out a range of work, including installing concrete plugs and partially backfilling the sheet piles and existing wall, wielding and installing the waling to the back of the sheet pile wall and coring and stitch drilling to enable the ground anchor installation.
+The Haven Seajack 4 was used by the Mackley’s / Van Oord team alongside a 38T excavator to carry out a range of work, including installing concrete plugs and partially backfilling the sheet piles and existing wall, wielding and installing the waling to the back of the sheet pile wall and coring and stitch drilling to enable the ground anchor installation.

 As a result of the time sensitive nature of this project, Red7Marine responded quickly and efficiently which enabled the works to be completed ahead of schedule, reducing the risk of flooding in the area.